Skip to content

 You can finish only 10 minutes today

-MeloLingua after the habit is formed: A complete story segment gives those minutes input, meaning, and output instead of another tap sequence.
+MeloLingua after the habit is formed: A complete story segment gives those minutes connected input, meaning, and output — read a scene, hear it, speak it back — instead of another tap sequence with no plot.

 You need the widest language catalog

-Duolingo: Duolingo still wins when breadth matters more than depth in a specific learning loop.
+Duolingo: Duolingo still wins when breadth matters more than depth in a specific learning loop — sampling many languages before you commit to one.

 You want to speak lines you understood

-MeloLingua: Speaking reps sit after story comprehension, so pronunciation is attached to meaning.
+MeloLingua: Speaking reps sit after story comprehension on the same sentences, so pronunciation attaches to meaning — not disconnected phrase tiles.

 Answers